milomedia/tilix/impact.md

 hero_image: http://www.tilix.uk.s3.amazonaws.com/forestry/impact-investing.png
 body:
 - template: content-block
-  headline: Seed investment
+  headline: Angel investment
   text: |-
-    Tilix provides resources for a business start-outs in the smart energy category, usually in exchange for convertible debt or ownership equity.
-Opportunities come to us through online platforms like LinkedIn, f6s.com and angel.co.
+    Tilix delivers capital and expertise to business start-outs in the smart energy category.
+This is usually in exchange for convertible debt or ownership equity.
+We have an open to opportunities that come to us through online platforms like LinkedIn, f6s.com and angel.co.

     We are advising and investing in Uniti, Enian, Homebox and others.
 The CEOs of these firms value the cash, advice, knowledge transfer and connections Tilix provides.
 - template: content-block